 What you can do

-- Make a list of any medications that your child takes.
-Include any vitamins, herbs and over-the-counter medicines.
+- Any medications that your child takes.
+Include any vitamins, herbs and over-the-counter medicines or supplements, and their doses.

-- Make a list of questions to ask your child's doctor.
+- Questions to ask your child's doctor.
 Don't be afraid to ask questions when you don't understand something.
 If you run out of time, ask to speak with a nurse or physician assistant, or leave a message for the doctor.

 For Rett syndrome, questions to ask might include: